Murder of Bernadette Walker: Trial

-Scott Walker's trial started in Cambridge Crown Court in June 2021.
-In trial, one of Bernadette's friends, Warren Naylor, revealed that Bernadette told him that she had been sexually abused by her stepfather over a seven-year period.
+Scott Walker's trial started at Cambridge Crown Court in June 2021.
+One of Bernadette's friends, Warren Naylor, revealed that Bernadette told him that she had been sexually abused by her stepfather over a seven-year period.
 He had received messages on 19 July from Bernadette's Instagram account saying that she had lied, but Warren suspected that Sarah had sent that message.

-At trial, Scott refused to say the location of Bernadette's body.
+Scott refused to say the location of Bernadette's body.
 Judge Justice McGowan said that his refusal to reveal the location of Bernadette's body "means she can't be shown the respect she deserves".
-She added: "Cruellest of all it's likely to mean some members of her family and friends will go on hoping she might be alive and might someday come back into their lives".
+She added: "Cruellest of all, it's likely to mean some members of her family and friends will go on hoping she might be alive and might someday come back into their lives".

 In November 2020, the Prisoners Disclosure of Information About Victims Act 2020, known as "Helen's Law", was passed.
-This law's intent was to ensure murderers and pedophiles who declined to disclose information on their victims could face longer jail sentences.
+This law's intent is to ensure murderers and paedophiles who declined to disclose information on their victims could face longer jail sentences.
 This law was a factor in the length of Scott's sentence.

-On 26 July 2021, the Cambridge Crown Court found Scott guilty of murder; on 10 September he was sentenced to life imprisonment.
-Sarah was sentenced to 6 years for perverting the course of justice in Bernadette's murder case.
+On 26 July 2021, the jury at Cambridge Crown Court found Scott guilty of murder; on 10 September, he was sentenced to life imprisonment.
+Sarah was sentenced to six years for perverting the course of justice in Bernadette's murder case.

 Aftermath

 Police continued the search for Bernadette's body for several weeks, using dogs, diving equipment, and drones in different areas.
 Nothing was found.
 Detective Justine Jenkins said: "We may never know the truth about what Scott did and why, but we do know Bernadette had made allegations of abuse against him".

-On 22 December 2023, the 53-year-old Scott Walker died at HM Prison Full Sutton, having served 26 months of his life sentence, from complications related to bladder cancer that had metastasized through his body.
-In July 2025, the Prisons and Probation Ombudsman – which investigates all deaths in prison – released its findings that the staff at Full Sutton had failed in their duty to complete timely paperwork to allow a review as to whether the child abusing murderer might receive a compassionate release.
+On 22 December 2023, 53-year-old Scott Walker died at HM Prison Full Sutton, having served 26 months of his life sentence, from complications related to bladder cancer that had metastasised through his body.
+In July 2025, the Prisons and Probation Ombudsman – which investigates all deaths in prison – released its findings that the staff at Full Sutton had failed in their duty to complete timely paperwork to allow a review as to whether Scott Walker might receive compassionate release.